priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

     featured_image: "/assets/images/day7-dhabalogy-main.jpg"
     description: "We woke up fresh and early, ready to leave Ahmedabad behind and roll into the next chapter of our journey.
 With the sun barely stretching, we packed up, hopped into the car, and began our drive toward Jaipur.
 About four hours in, stomachs began to growl, and we pulled into a quirky little place called Dhabalogy for lunch.
 The food hit all the right notes—delicious, flavorful, and just the break we needed.
 The interiors were surprisingly stylish for a roadside stop, though the bathrooms (especially the boys’ one) were a bit... unusual.
 Let’s call it character.
 After the meal, we got back into the car, ready to continue cruising—until the car threw a curveball.
 Low DEF warning.
 Then, another message: Engine will stop after 400 km.
 Cue panic.
 We immediately called the nearest service center, who gave us clear instructions: “Whatever you do, don’t switch off the engine.”
 Apparently, the DEF tank wasn’t actually empty—the sensor just couldn’t read it properly.
 So with hearts racing, we decided to keep moving and not take any chances.
 Our next stop was the service center in Jaipur, where we dropped off the car for diagnostics and repairs.
 From there, we hopped into a taxi and headed to our hotel—Fairfield by Marriott—a calm, welcoming space we were more than ready to collapse into.
 Once checked in, we grabbed a light dinner, breathed a sigh of relief, and called it a night.
 After a day of great food, open roads, and a surprise car drama, sleep came easily—the kind you only get after a day full of unexpected turns."
     highlights:
-      - "✅ Food was great "
+      - "✅ Good highways to drive in Rajasthan"
+      - "✅ Good food and restaurant near Nathdwara between Udaipur and Jaipur"
-      - "❌ Faced an issue with the car "
+      - "❌ Faced technical issues with Jeep"
+      - "❌ Extreme heat in the month of May/June"
     photos:
       - image: "/assets/images/day7-arsh-raavan.jpg"
         caption: "Arsh trying Ravan headgear"